Chessdog68/my-github-page/Matilda_Chess.md

 The basic highlevel schematic below will be a starting point for prototyping.
 This project, elctro-mechanically.
 At some stage i may need to introduce a servo driver with multi-channel capability, if threading causes delays.

+The Pi 5 was selected over the Pi 4 based on the new ARM Cortex-A76 CPU, allowing significant improvements in single and multi-threaded workloads.
+Each servo will be required to run on different threads to meet the requirements of multi-axis movement at once.
+The Pi camera will run separately, hosting YOLO.

 ![alt text](image.png)

+The servos are SG90 MICRO x3 and MG996R x3.
+These servos are divided into two groups: larger movements or macro (MG996R) and finer movements or micro (SG90 MICRO).
+The macro movements consist of the waist, shoulder, and elbow, while the micro movements include wrist roll, wrist pitch, and the gripper.
+Collectively, this gives the arm five degrees of freedom.

 The capture below is the complete and updated robotic arm.
 This repository came from here: [text](https://howtomechatronics.com/tutorials/arduino/diy-arduino-robot-arm-with-smartphone-control/)

 ![Capture](https://github.com/user-attachments/assets/e8dce431-166a-4af0-a0d3-019e8ef835c1)